|

 We got up around noon

-Hammad’s friend Rajah and his family.
-We met them at the Bain Militaire,
+Dr. Hammad’s friend Rajah and his family.
+We met them at the Bain

-or the officers club of the Lebanese Army.
-Rajah was a retired general,
+Militaire, or the officers club of the Lebanese Army.
+Rajah was a

-back at the club, since his father had been a high ranking general and
+excited to be back at the club, since his father had been a high ranking

-he had spent most of his childhood summers playing in the sea by the
+general and he had spent most of his childhood summers playing in the

-complex.
-We sat in a lounge for a while having drinks and waiting for
+sea by the complex.
+We sat in a lounge for a while having drinks

-commercial shoot.
-We had some polite conversation and then were ushered
+come from a commercial shoot.
+We had some polite conversation and

-downstairs to a lovely dining room lined on two sides by floor to
+then were ushered downstairs to a lovely dining room lined on two sides

-ceiling windows with a view of the beach and pool area.
-We again started
+by floor to ceiling windows with a view of the beach and pool area.
+We

-with the messe course including some small egg rolls of cheese and
+again started with the messe course including some small egg rolls of

-spinach that had been lightly fried.
-I had been hearing about this
+cheese and spinach that had been lightly fried.
+I had been hearing

-lunch all week, so I was prepared when they brought out the giant
+about this lunch all week, so I was prepared when they brought out the

-platters of whole fried fish.
-The “Sohan ibrahim” were a special
+giant platters of whole fried fish.
+The “Sohan ibrahim” were a

-delicacy of this region and have no English translation, but they
+special delicacy of this region and have no English translation, but

 Disassembling the small beasts proved messy and difficult for most at my